 If the result is above the normal level, it is positive.
 A low number (negative result) most often means you do not have rheumatoid arthritis or Sjögren syndrome.
 However, some people who do have these conditions still have a negative or low RF.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.

 An abnormal result means the test is positive, which means a higher level of RF has been detected in your blood.

-- Most people with rheumatoid arthritis or Sjögren syndrome have positive RF tests.
+- Many people with rheumatoid arthritis or Sjögren syndrome have positive RF tests.

 - The higher the level, the more likely one of these conditions is present.
-There are also other tests for these disorders that help make the diagnosis.
+There are also other tests that can be done to help make the diagnosis.

 - Not everyone with a higher level of RF has rheumatoid arthritis or Sjögren syndrome.

 Your provider should also do another blood test (anti-CCP antibody), to help diagnose rheumatoid arthritis (RA).
 Anti-CCP antibody is more specific for RA than RF.
 A positive test for CCP antibody means RA is probably the correct diagnosis.